Bianca-Pasat/MOI/docs/source/miRNA.rst

    params{
        batchdeseq2_mirna               = false # perform batch effect correction
-       deseqFormula_mirna              = "~0 + condition"  # design matrix, values have to be column names in deseq2 samplesheet_mirna.csv
+       deseqFormula_mirna              = "~0 + condition"  # design matrix, values have to be column names in the samplesheet_mirna.csv
        con1_mirna                     = "mkc"   # control, has to be cell in samplesheet_mirna.csv
        con2_mirna                     = "dmso"  # treatment, has to be cell in samplesheet_mirna.csv
        deseq2single_matrix             = true   # if the input is a single matrix or a directory of files